wjenh/pidp1-mods/Docs/UsingAM1.md

 The first is a *reference*, its value is the memory location assigned to foo.\
 The second assigns foo a memory location, which is the current program location.\
-It is an error to reference a symbol that never has a location assigned to it, and it is an error to define a location for the same symbol more than once.
+It is an error to reference a symbol that never has a location assigned to it, and it is an error to define a location for the same symbol more than once in the same memory bank.

 Note that this is a departure from **macro1** which allow arbitrary redefinition of *any* symbol, a bad idea.